MarijaGabarasvili/Robot_EVE-Ruphus-project-Emb_AI/README.md

 ## The process:
 1. Line following task is compleatedusing the PID technique.
 During the developing fase it was deided to switch from 1 color sensor to 2 for stability and more smooth line following.
 The design of the RobotEVE/Ruphus also was changed, cause the position of sensors was stopping him from climbing up the ramp.
+2. The design of RobotEVE/Ruphus was updated once again, so all the sensors could fit.
+The gripper was also changed according to the task and now resambles the crab hand.
+According to the testing the sensors and the hand should not stop it from going on the ramp.
+Main task was to implement the can detetction and grasping.